eva-smorodina/kcn/README.md

-#Structural bioinformatics of 6 determined and 12 AlphaFold2-predicted native human potassium ion channels and their water-soluble QTY variants

 Integral transmembrane protein ion channels are involved in cell signaling, cellular and environmental sensing, cell migration, cancer metastasis, transport, and metabolism as well as other vital biological activities and medical importance.
 However, Integral transmembrane proteins